Individual Retirement Accounts (IRAs)

 Our two cents

 A tax-advantaged Individual Retirement Account (IRA) is a great way to save for retirement.
-It can provide tax deductions, the potential for tax-sheltered long-term growth, and an opportunity to save above and beyond what you may contribute to an employer-sponsored plan.
+It may provide tax deductions, the potential for tax-sheltered long-term growth, and an opportunity to save above and beyond what you may contribute to an employer-sponsored plan.

 There are two primary types of IRAs: traditional and Roth.
 One or the other may be right for you, depending on your circumstances.